tarungarg18/Tap-Tap-Test/README.md

 - level JSON files
 - a frontend entry under `game/<name>/frontend/`
 - recognition in backend game discovery logic if needed

-## Suggested Production Improvements

-If this project is going beyond local development, recommended next steps include:
-- add automated tests
-- add API request validation library support
-- add linting and formatting
-- move frontend build to Vite/Next/React build tooling
-- add rate limiting for auth and contact endpoints
-- add CSRF and security hardening where appropriate
-- add structured logging
-- add deployment and CI documentation
-- separate development and production config

-## Troubleshooting

-### Server does not start

-Check:
-- MongoDB is running
-- `.env` exists
-- `MONGODB_URI` is valid
-- `JWT_SECRET` is set

-### Emails are not sending

-Check:
-- `GMAIL` is set
-- `APP_PASSWORD` is set
-- you are using a Gmail App Password, not the normal Gmail password
-- `.env` is in the project root

-### Protected API calls fail

-Check:
-- the user is logged in
-- the token is present in storage
-- the request is sending the `Authorization` header

 ## Authors